tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 * WaitForGreenLight : when a pedestrian is waiting for a green traffic light.
 * CrossingTheRoad : when a pedestrian goes crossing a crosswalk.
 * ScaryRunning : activated when a pedestrian runs away in a panic (for example, the sound of a gunshot or the death of a pedestrian nearby).
-* Sitting : when a pedestrian sits.
+* Sitting : when a pedestrian is sitting.
-* Talking : when a pedestrian talks.
+* Talking : when a pedestrian is talking.

 	.. note::
 		You can edit state logic :ref:`here <pedestrianStateAuthoring>`.